criticalarc/dotnet-sdk/README.md

 Here you can find code samples and documentation (still a work in progress), as well as raise issues directly with the development team.

 The SDK itself is provided as a NuGet package, available at: https://www.nuget.org/packages/CriticalArc.Sdk

-NOTE: The SDK is currently stuck in release-candidate because it refers to a Beta version of NLog, and final release packages cannot refer to pre-release packages.